What are Carbon Compounds?

 Example: HCl, H2O & NH3

-Differences between ionic and covalent compounds:
+Table: Differences between ionic and covalent compoundsOrganic Compounds

 The chemical compounds which are present in living organisms (plant and animal) are called organic compounds.
-The belief that formation of organic compounds was possible only in plants and animals led the scientists of early days to propose that the Vital Force was necessary for the formation of such compounds.
+The belief that the formation of organic compounds was possible only in plants and animals led the scientists of early days to propose that the Vital Force was necessary for the formation of such compounds.
 But the experimental work of Friedrich Wohler (German chemist) denied the idea of vital force when he prepared urea in his laboratory. (urea is an organic compound and waste product of urine).